fabiojapa/transaction-service/README.md

 # Transaction-service

-Transaction-service is a Rest API made with Java for dealing with financial transactions.
+Transaction-service is a Rest API made with Java to deal with financial transactions.

 ## Installation